Please view and read our disclaimer before?continuing

 - IBD (Crohn’s & ulcerative colitis)

-How to determine the severity of your results.
+How to determine the severity of your ALT results

 This test can be ordered online and does not require a doctors note, but feel free to bring the results to your doctor for analysis.

-Luckily for us, the liver is an organ that is great at self healing and regenerating.
+You’ll want to aid the body in boosting liver health.
+Luckily for us, the liver is an organ that is great for self-healing and regenerating.

 Even more fortunate is that, in today’s world, we have easy access to liver tonics which help the body to heal rapidly.